HICAI-ZJU/KnowRLM/README.md

 Run the script from the script folder using: `python mean_max_3.py or NDCG.py`.

-**Note:** This method involves data sampling rather than training, leading to randomness.
-It is recommended to conduct multiple experiments.
+**Note:** It is recommended to conduct multiple experiments.
 The results reported in the paper represent the optimal outcomes.

 # Reference